arnoappenzeller/PiPifier/README.md

 PiPifier is a native macOS 10.12 Safari extension that lets you use every HTML5 video in Picture in Picture mode

 #Download
-You can get the Developer signed app [here](https://github.com/arnoappenzeller/PiPifier/raw/master/PiPifier.zip)
+You can get the developer signed app [here](https://github.com/arnoappenzeller/PiPifier/raw/master/PiPifier.zip)

 # How to use?
 If you have an HTML5 video playing on any website like Youtube just press the PiPifier icon in Safari's toolbar to enable Picture-In-Picture for this video.
 Make sure you did interact with the video player once before pressing (like play/pause).